Jackshan-Venujan/Traffic-Light-simplified/README.md

 | go | ~99,000 | ~45% |
 | warning | ~6,200 | ~2.8% |

-**Why:** This chart reveals a severe **class imbalance**: the stop:warning ratio is approximately 19:1.
+This chart reveals a severe **class imbalance**: the stop:warning ratio is approximately 19:1.
 A model trained on imbalanced data will learn to detect stop and go lights well but largely ignore warning lights because getting warning wrong barely affects the overall loss.
 This chart is the evidence that justifies the oversampling step in Cell 12.

 ---